borkdude/jet/README.md

    - `--query`: given a jet-lang query, transforms input.
 See [jet-lang docs](doc/query.md).
    - `--collect`: given separate values, collects them in a vector.
    - `--version`: if present, prints current version of `jet` and exits.
-   - `--interactive [init-val | jeti-opts ]`: if present, starts an interactive shell.
-An initial value may be provided.
-See below.
+   - `--interactive [ cmd ]`: if present, starts an interactive shell.
+An initial command may be provided.
+See [#interactive-shell].

 Examples: